-According to the document “Blockchain Technology Overview” which published by NIST, Blockchain can be informally define as a distributed digital ledger of cryptographically signed transactions that are grouped into blocks.
+According to the document “Blockchain Technology Overview” which published by NIST, Blockchain can be informally defined as a distributed digital ledger of cryptographically signed transactions that are grouped into blocks.
 Each block is cryptographically linked to the previous one (making it tamper evident) after validation and undergoing a consensus decision.
 As new blocks are added, older blocks become more difficult to modify (creating tamper resistance).
 New blocks are replicated across copies of the ledger within the network, and any conflicts are resolved automatically using established rules.
 This give its characteristics to sustain threat against integrity and availability of information.
-At the sane time, with consensus as vital part of Blockchain, it allows members of Blockchain network to systematically “trusted” each other without the need of mutuality trust or physical agreement.
+At the same time, with consensus as vital part of Blockchain, it allows members of Blockchain network to systematically “trusted” each other without the need of mutuality trust or physical agreement.
 Additionally, as distributed decentralized network, Blockchain require each member to passively share information with each other.

 Ethereum

 Ethereum are one of well-known open source Blockchain platform.
-The platform initially invented by developer named Vitalik Buterin and further develop by Ethereum community.
+The platform initially invented by a developer named Vitalik Buterin and further develop by Ethereum community.
 Main approach of Ethereum Blockchain is about using Blockchain technology for applications other than cryptocurrency.
 The platform proposed concept about ‘smart contract’ which is equal to put computer program or algorithm into Blockchain ledger.

-Related Work
+Blockchain Related Work

 There are many researches proposed about decentralizing healthcare information with Blockchain technology.
-The goal of decentralization and implementation of each works has variants.
-For example, the one that proposed by Mayo Clinic Institute.
-The work proposed about using Blockchain network as central hub for health information exchange.
-They focus on using FHIR protocol to simplify information exchange method and use Blockchain as the middle for each member to communicate with each other.
-This allow auditability of health information exchanging and access trail.
+The goal of decentralization and implementation of each work has variants.
+For example, the one that proposed by Mayo Clinic Institute is about using Blockchain network as central hub for health information exchange.
+They focus on using HL7 FHIR protocol to simplify information exchange method and use Blockchain as the middle for each member to communicate with each other.
+This allows auditability of health information exchanging and access trail.
 They also gave many suggestions about potential of using Blockchain to solve issue about interoperability.
-There also the work proposed by MIT named “MEDREC” which utilizing Ethereum smartcontract to work as decentralized database for health information exchange.
+There is a work proposed by MIT named “MEDREC” which utilized Ethereum smartcontract to work as decentralized database for health information exchange.
 The work also proposed about utilizing data-anonymizing to allow the use of data shared within the Blockchain network in the field of data science which gave potential to enhance capabilities in medical research.
 However, due to the limit of the Blockchain itself, there still several issues and challenges to be addressed for Healthcare Information Blockchain to make it to reality.

+BACKGROUND KNOWLEDGE

 METHOD

-This section will explain about method of how the Blockchain was designed to operate under IHE XDS.b profile process flow.
-The first part introduces about architecture design and roughly define how we integrate Blockchain components into IHE XDS.b profile process flow.
-The second part will explain the first part further into the aspect of Blockchain components.
-This part will more focus about how we adopt and setup existing Blockchain platform to match our requirement for usage in our scenario.
-The last part will further explain the first part in term of integrating IHE XDS.b profile with Blockchain.
-This part focus on how we create and adapt each component in our work to meet the requirement specified by IHE XDS.b profile.
+This section describes a method of how the Blockchain was designed to operate under IHE XDS.b profile process flow.
+The first part introduces about architecture design and roughly defines how we integrate Blockchain components into IHE XDS.b profile process flow.
+The second part explains the first part further into the aspect of Blockchain components.
+This part focuses more on how we adopt and setup existing Blockchain platform to match our requirement for usage in our scenario.
+The last part further explains the first part in term of integrating IHE XDS.b profile with Blockchain.
+This part focuses on how we create and adapt each component in our work to meet the requirement specified by IHE XDS.b profile.

-Design Scenario
+Design Scenario (A Use Case?)